opengento/magento2-hoodoor/README.md

 **If you are in production mode, do not forget to recompile and redeploy the static resources.**

 ## Settings

+The module is compatible with Magento 2 version 2.4.6-p4.

 The configuration for this module is available in `Stores > Configuration > Customer > PasswordLess Login`.